 What is The Day Before release date?
 When its first trailer dropped back in 2021, The Day Before blew people away with its gritty open-world set in the United States following a deadly pandemic.
 A survival MMO, the game will see players exploring the world, scavenging for resources in the abandoned metropolis of New York City and the lush countryside outside it, all while taking down (or hiding from) infected, zombie-like enemies, and other players alike.

 The Day Before was then met with a series of delays due to claims of copyright infringement and faked footage, leading some to believe the game was a scam all along.
 However, we’re assured that the zombie game is still on its way, but may be launched back on Steam with a new name.
 Here’s what we know about the post-apocalyptic MMORPG game – and if The Day Before release date brings gameplay remotely like we saw in that original trailer footage, it could join our list as one of the best PC games this year.

 The Day Before release date

-The open-world game was delayed again in January 2023 following a trademark issue which saw the game pulled from Steam.
-It was later revealed that the trademark was apparently held by a “calendar app maker“.
+The open-world game was delayed again in January 2023 following a trademark issue that saw the game pulled from Steam.
+It was later revealed that the trademark was, apparently, held by a “calendar app maker“.
 This had called into question whether or not The Day Before exists as a playable game, as the devs promised to show off “raw gameplay” right before the trademark issues popped up.
 Instead, Fntastic put out a bizarre statement where they refer to themselves as “‘90s action movie stars”, claiming that players will see the game on November 10 this year.

 The Day Before trailers